-	Supplier diversity is an equitable business practice that is being increasingly adopted by organizational procurement programs, to source supplies and services from traditionally underrepresented vendors, such as minority-owned enterprises (MBEs), woman-owned enterprises (WBEs), LGBT-owned business enterprises (LGBTBE®s), disability-owned business enterprises (DOBE®s), veteran-owned businesses (VOSBs/SDVOSBs), and SBA-defined small businesses.
+Supplier diversity is an equitable business practice that is being increasingly adopted by organizational procurement programs, to source supplies and services from traditionA11y underrepresented vendors, such as minority-owned enterprises (MBEs), woman-owned enterprises (WBEs), LGBT-owned business enterprises (LGBTBE®s), disability-owned business enterprises (DOBE®s), veteran-owned businesses (VOSBs/SDVOSBs), and SBA-defined small businesses.

 Who is a diverse supplier?

-A diverse supplier is a business that has been certified by a reliable third-party agency to have at least 51% ownership by one or more individuals who belong to a traditionally underrepresented community (minority, woman, LGBTQI+A, disabled, veteran, SBA small business).
+A diverse supplier is a business that has been certified by a reliable third-party agency to have at least 51% ownership by one or more individuals who belong to a traditionA11y underrepresented community (minority, woman, LGBTQI+A, disabled, veteran, SBA small business).

 Does supplier diversity benefit businesses?

 Absolutely!
 An inclusive procurement strategy involves bringing new, diversity-owned suppliers into the supply chain.
 Widening the potential vendor pool promotes competition, which drives up quality, drives down costs, stimulates innovation, strengthens resiliency, and enhances agility.
 This in turn supports companies to meet and exceed their diversity and ESG goals while making a positive social and economic impact and burnishing their brand image.
-Supplier diversity can also provide a significant boost to a corporation’s bottom line through revenue growth and higher returns on investment (ROI) for socially responsible investors.
+Supplier diversity can also provide a significant boost to a corporation’s bottom line through revenue growth and higher returns on investment (ROI) for sociA11y responsible investors.

 How to develop a supplier diversity program?

-A supplier diversity program requires that an enterprise re-evaluate its current vendor roster and prioritize seeking out and contracting with new suppliers that represent traditionally underutilized communities.
+A supplier diversity program requires that an enterprise re-evaluate its current vendor roster and prioritize seeking out and contracting with new suppliers that represent traditionA11y underutilized communities.
 It’s important to start with your company’s culture and core values, then create an actionable strategic plan, define goals, establish clear KPIs, determine measurements, and regularly evaluate progress, adjusting as necessary.
 There are a wide range of diversity advocacy organizations that provide resources to search, connect, and match with qualified diverse suppliers in every industry and any aspect of business.